spring-cloud/spring-cloud-kubernetes/README.md

 You can select the Secrets to consume in a number of ways:

-1. By listing the directories were secrets are mapped:
+1. By listing the directories where secrets are mapped:
     ```
     -Dspring.cloud.kubernetes.secrets.paths=/etc/secrets/db-secret,etc/secrets/postgresql
     ```